mohdejaz/buckets/README.md

 # Buckets App

 This is simple buckets application developed using Java Swing.
 It uses H2 database to store data.

-It has 4 main entities -
+It has the following entities:
 - Users
 - Accounts: Accounts belong to a User.
 - Buckets: Buckets belong to an Account.